iamkirankumaryadav/Library/AI/Natural Language Processing.md

 <h3 name="token">Tokenization</h3>

-- The process of breaking down text into smaller units, such as words, punctuations, special characters, characters, etc.
+- The process of breaking down text into smaller units for analysis.
-- This is the first step in many NLP tasks, as it allows the model to process the text in the most manageable way.
+- Sokitting sentences into words, punctuations, characters, or even sequences of characters.
 - The computer works better with smaller chunks, is easier to understand, and identifies important words.

 ```python